-Certain elements of continuous assessment must be passed, as judged before the application of the late penalty, in order to progress or graduate.
-In these cases it may be worth a student submitting work even beyond five days after the deadline.
+In third and four years, certain elements of continuous assessment must be passed, as judged before the application of the late penalty, in order to progress or graduate.
+In these cases it may be worth a student submitting work even if the mark after application of the penalty would be very low or zero.
 However this must be discussed first with the course leader.